 This significant growth is largely expected to be driven by the new 300 million Internet users that will be added by 2025.

-While traffic has increased, content creation velocity has grown 4.4 times in the last two quarters due to improvement in filter tools leading to users becoming creators at a higher pace.
+While traffic has increased, content creation velocity has grown 4.4 times in the last two quarters due to improvements in filter tools leading to users becoming creators at a higher pace.

 Both Josh and Moj apps have seen a good jump in user and creator net promoter score (NPS) largely driven by users seeing more personalization, fresher and more filtered content, and creators having access to new tools increased reach and more collaboration opportunities.